mcgonagle/fleet-examples/single-cluster/manifests/README.md

 # Manifests Example

 This example will deploy the [Kubernetes sample guestbook](https://github.com/kubernetes/examples/tree/master/guestbook/) application.
-The app will be deployed into the `fleet-manifest-example` namespace.
+The app will be deployed into the `mcgonagle-fleet-manifest-example` namespace.

 ```yaml
 kind: GitRepo